 When we pray for our persecuted brothers and sisters in China and lament the torture of Christians in Iraq, we are the Church.

-It’s been almost a year since our family relocated from Southern to Northern California.
+It’s been over a year since our family relocated from Southern to Northern California.
 I thought we were going to find a church and settle down.
 But God expanded my understanding of His Church.

 As a temple of the Holy Spirit (1 Corinthians 6: 19 ESV), I carry God’s presence with me wherever I go.
 And so does every disciple of Christ.
-I’m part of the invisible, eternal, and supernatural Church of Christ.
+I’m part of the invisible, eternal, and supernatural Church of Jesus Christ.

 And we, the Church, can worship God, listen and teach the Bible, and serve our communities wherever and whenever God leads without being confined to the walls of a church building or our homes or even the borders of countries and continents.